Scaling Reproducibility: An AI-Assisted Workflow for Large-Scale Replication and Reanalysis: Introduction

 \section{Introduction}

 Reproducibility is fundamental to research credibility and cumulative scientific progress.
 In empirical social science, reproducible analyses allow researchers to verify published claims, scrutinize identifying assumptions, and assess the practical relevance of new methodological developments.
-As empirical methods evolve rapidly, access to real-world data and code has become increasingly important not only for assessing research credibility, but also for advancing methodology through systematic reanalysis of existing studies.
+Access to real-world data and code has therefore become important both for assessing research credibility and for advancing methodology through systematic reanalysis.

-Institutional norms have expanded the availability of replication materials.
-Leading journals in economics and political science now require authors to post data and code, and some conduct in-house replication checks before publication.
+Institutional norms have expanded the availability of replication packages---bundles of data, code, and documentation deposited by authors to enable reproduction of published results.
+Leading journals in political science and economics now require authors to post replication packages, and some conduct replication checks before publication.
 Yet availability alone does not ensure reproducibility at scale.
-Replication packages vary widely in software environment, directory structure, naming conventions, documentation quality, and execution logic.
-Even when materials are public, reproducing results across many papers remains costly and fragile.
-The bottleneck is operational: executing idiosyncratic replication materials in a standardized and auditable manner requires substantial researcher time.
+Replication packages vary widely in environments, structure, and execution logic, so reproducing results across many papers remains costly and fragile.
+The bottleneck is operational: executing heterogeneous packages in a standardized and auditable manner requires substantial effort.

-This paper develops and evaluates an agentic AI workflow to address this execution bottleneck.
-The workflow combines adaptive coordination with deterministic computation.
-A large language model (LLM) routes tasks across modular agents that ingest replication materials, identify specifications, reconstruct computational environments, execute models, and generate standardized diagnostic reports.
-A structured knowledge layer records previously resolved failure patterns and clarifies stage-level responsibilities, allowing the system to accumulate experience across studies while keeping each pipeline version transparent and stable.
-All numerical operations—data preparation, estimation, and diagnostic computation—are carried out by version-controlled program code.
-For a fixed pipeline version and fixed inputs, reruns produce identical numerical outputs and retain a complete audit trail of intermediate artifacts and logs.
-The paper does not propose new estimators or diagnostics.
-Instead, we ask whether established empirical protocols can be executed reliably and at scale under real-world conditions.
-Our evidence suggests that they can.

-A central design principle of this workflow is the separation of scientific reasoning from computational execution.
-Human researchers design diagnostic templates that specify estimands, estimators, robustness checks, and summary measures appropriate for a given research design.
-Once these templates are fixed, reproduction largely consists of execution-oriented tasks: acquiring replication packages, reconstructing computational environments, locating and running prespecified specifications, extracting analysis datasets, and harmonizing outputs.
-At the current stage of development, AI systems can not design diagnostic tools that meet the precision standards implied by econometric and statistical theory.
-We therefore treat diagnostics as human-designed inputs and evaluate whether AI can execute them reliably and reproducibly at scale.
-This division of labor may evolve as AI systems improve, but it aligns with current research needs.